 England is obsessed with Spain I don’t think I met a person who had not taken a holiday in Spain somewhere and come back completely in love with Spanish food.
 The shop itself offers a huge range of products direct from Spain including Jamón Iberico, Manchego cheese, chorizo and so much more.
-One of the best sandwiches at Borough Market is the Brindisa Chorizo roll stuffed with rocket, roasted peppers and a tremendous Spanish made chorizo.
+One of the best sandwiches is the Brindisa Chorizo roll stuffed with rocket, roasted peppers and a tremendous Spanish-made chorizo.

 Wright Brothers Oyster and Porter House

 You can’t miss this restaurant, it’s not really street food per se but you can see huge crowds hanging around the outside stand up tables quaffing a pint of the black stuff with trays of fresh oysters on ice in front of them.
-Wright Brothers have their own oyster beds in the Southwest of England that they harvest these beautiful little morsels from.
+Wright Brothers have their own oyster beds in the Southwest of England where they harvest these beautiful little morsels from.

 The best place I have found in London for some fantastic jam doughnuts or jelly as the Americans say.
 Soft, puffy coated with sugar and loaded with glorious homemade jam these are made for munching and walking.
 You can also take home some fabulous fresh bread for later.

 Hobbs Meat Roast

 Any kind of roast you can think of is served at Hobbs.
 Turkey with stuffing and cranberry sauce, salt beef with dill pickles and some of the best pork loin with apple sauce and stuffing packed into a to die for a crusty roll.